nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 Cumulus provides a built-in Kinesis consumer lambda function ([kinesis-consumer](https://github.com/nasa/cumulus/blob/master/packages/api/lambdas/kinesis-consumer.js)) that will read CNM formatted events from a Kinesis stream and trigger a workflow when a Cumulus rule is configured via the Cumulus dashboard or API.

-To add a rule via the dashboard, navigate to the `Rules` page and click `Add a rule`, then configure the new rule using the following template (substituting correct values for parameters denoted by `${}`:
+To add a rule via the dashboard (if you'd like to use the API, see the docs [here](https://nasa.github.io/cumulus-api/#create-rule), navigate to the `Rules` page and click `Add a rule`, then configure the new rule using the following template (substituting correct values for parameters denoted by `${}`:

 ```
 name: cnm_basic_rule